-Attendance: Please notify me immediately if you must miss more than one class due to a medical or family emergency; we can then keep you current with the class or determine if an incomplete is warranted.
-Note that excessive absences will adversely affect your final grade.
+Attendance: Note that more than eight (8) absences will adversely affect your final grade.
+Please notify me immediately if you must miss more than one class due to a medical emergency or a family crisis; we can then keep you current with the class or determine if an incomplete is warranted.
+If you must miss a class where an exam is scheduled or a paper is due, please notify me before class if possible, otherwise, as soon after class as possible - documentation will be required in such circumstances.